elatov/elatov.github.io/_posts/2012-04-09-restore-vcenter-from-vdr-onto-a-host-being-managed-by-vcenter.md

 Here is the error we were getting:

-[code]
 	Access to resource settings on the host is restricted to the server 'x.x.x.x' which is managing it.
-[/code]

 So we need to trick the hosts into thinking they aren&#8217;t being managed by vCenter.
 This may or may not be supported officially by VMware, but it worked for me.